 No clinician worth his or her salt believes that all problems can be cured with drugs.
 But neither does a responsible clinician deny the good that medications can do.
 When people ask me, “Do you believe in Ritalin?”
 I reply that Ritalin is not a religious principle.
 Ritalin, like all medications, can be useful when used properly and dangerous when used improperly.
 Why is it so difficult for so many people to hold to that middle ground?

 And yet difficult it is.
-Ritalin continues to be a political football, a hot-button issue almost on a par with abortion or capital punishment.
+Ritalin continues to be a political football, a hot-button issue almost on a par with capital punishment.
 One is pushed to be for it or against it, while the right and good position is to be for whatever will help a child lead a better life, as long as it is safe and it is legal.

 Used properly, Ritalin is safe, safer than aspirin.
 And it is legal, albeit highly regulated.
 As to its long-term use, apply common sense.
 Use it as long as it is helpful and causes no side effects.
 That may be for a day, or it may be for many years.

 We need to address the complex issues that contribute to behavioral, emotional, and learning problems in children.
 I’ve written extensively about what I call “pseudo-ADHD,” children who look as if they have ADHD but in fact have an environmentally-induced syndrome caused by too much time spent on electronic connections and not enough time spent on human connections — family dinner, bedtime stories, walks in the park, playing outdoors with friends or relatives, time with pets, buddies, extended family, and other forms of non-electronic connection.
 Pseudo-ADHD is a real problem; the last thing a child with pseudo-ADHD needs is Ritalin.